miek770/nbreqs/README.md

 > The `--pin` option was removed in version 0.2.2.
 See issue #7 for details.

+> Starting with version 0.2.3, `PATH` can be either a filename or a directory.

 ## Development

 Contributions are welcome; please: